LOWER BACK PAIN CAUSES THAT WE FREQUENTLY SEE AND TREAT AT PREMIER PHYSIOTHERAPY!

 - Pain that worsens with positions or activity and can improve with changes to positions and/or activity

 Most patients experience a combination of these symptoms, which can develop suddenly or over time.
 Typically, we hear the story of back pain episodes that are getting progressively worse over time.

 The most common causes of lower back pain are a strain or sprain

 Whether you notice it or not, our lumbar spines work throughout the entire day.

 Amid all this work and motion, a lower back sprain or strain can result from an acute injury, such as one experienced while falling, lifting something too heavy or playing sports.
 A sprain or strain can also develop over time due to repetitive movements or poor function.

-Straining or spraining our back, while can be serious, mostly respond well with symptoms that aren’t long-lasting — taking anywhere from a few weeks to heal or, at most, a few months.
+Straining or spraining our back, while can be serious, will mostly respond well to treatment and aren’t long-lasting — taking anywhere from a few weeks to heal or, at most, a few months.

 As physiotherapists we can help you determine the course of care that can help heal your lower back pain.
 Treatment for this type of low back pain can include pain medications, specific exercise, and avoiding strenuous activity until the pain settles.
 It is useful to engage with a course of strengthening to enhance your back once the pain symptoms have settled with the aim of reducing reoccurrences and building your capacity to perform more strenuous daily activities.

 If your lower back pain persists despite treatment, it may be time to consider other causes of lower back pain.